kube-logging/kube-logging.github.io/content/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### storage.delete_irrecoverable_chunks (string, optional) {#bufferstorage-storage.delete_irrecoverable_chunks}

-When enabled, irrecoverable chunks will be deleted during runtime, and any other irrecoverable chunk located in the configured storage path directory will be deleted when Fluent Bit starts.
+When enabled, irrecoverable chunks will be deleted during runtime, and any other irrecoverable chunk located in the configured storage path directory will be deleted when Fluent-Bit starts.

 Default: Off